skywalker-wu/git-commands/README.md

-This repository is for commands for git and common useful sh.
+This repository is for git commands and common useful sh.